 Settlement & statements

 Settlement is where completed work becomes billable.
-Time entries from the Record phase are priced, grouped into budget periods, and issued as a statement — a monthly bundle with a cover letter, work summary, line items, and amount due.
+Time entries from the Record phase are priced and issued as a statement — a monthly bundle with a cover letter, work summary, line items, and amount due.

 Harvest sync